omawhite/blog/content/posts/so-tomorrow-i-start-at-unicycle.md

 ---
 title: So tomorrow I start at Unicycle
-date: 2021-10-24
+publishedAt: 2021-10-24
-lastUpdated: ''
+lastUpdatedAt: ''
-description: A story about leaving Target and starting at Unicycle
+summary: A story about leaving Target and starting at Unicycle
 ---

 So tomorrow I start at Unicycle.
 It will be the second job of my career as a software engineer.
 After about 4 years at Target its a big change of pace.
 I'm going from a huge fortune 50 company to a small startup where I'll be like the 3rd or 4th engineer(depending on when the other new person starts).
 This change has had me reflecting a lot for the past 2 weeks so I wanted to take some time to write about burnout, reflect on leaving target, and talk about taking a break between gigs.